-However, combining empirical evidence with organization and economic theory may give insight into this issue.
-The scarce evidence discussed above suggests that the returns to education are higher for entrepreneurs than for employees (Van der Sluis and Van Praag, 2004, 2007).
-What could be the underlying mechanism?
-Douhan and Van Praag (2009) build a theoretical model proposing that the underlying mechanism is "personal control".
+Douhan and Van Praag (2009) build a theoretical model proposing that the underlying mechanism is so-called personal control.
 The type of control they refer to is an individual's control over the employment of and accruals from human capital.
 Entrepreneurs can better form, manage and control the environment in which they operate than wage employees.
 They can more easily adapt their production processes such that they yield the highest returns to their assets.
 One of these assets is their own human capital obtained through education.
-Entrepreneurs are not constrained by rules from superiors, and can decide on how to employ their education in such a way that its productive effect is the highest.
+Entrepreneurs are not constrained by rules from superiors or procedures within organizations, and can decide on how to employ their education in such a way that its productive effect is the highest.
 In addition, the benefits of the profitable use of their human capital accrue fully to the entrepreneur as (s)he is the residual claimant of the firm.
 In contrast to the free agency of the entrepreneur, the organizational structure surrounding an employee makes it more difficult, or perhaps even impossible, to maximize this individual's returns to education.
 Organizations cannot adapt their structure to every individual, due to organizational inertia and individual incompatibilities.
 Furthermore, entrepreneurs can also better control the accruals from the employment of their human capital: there is a one-to-one correspondence between profits and the employment of assets, whereas wage employees are tied to wage brackets that are based on the average productivity of their peers.
 As a consequence, entrepreneurs are in a position to better control the profitable employment of their education.

 Indeed, there is some direct and indirect evidence that entrepreneurs experience more personal control and autonomy than employees.
-The indirect evidence is drawn from the observation that it may be more satisfying to be an entrepreneur than an employee, despite longer working hours, more risk, and more variable but often lower expected incomes, based on a number of cross-section studies (e.g. Blanchflower and Oswald, 1998; Hundley, 2001) and panel studies (e.g. Benz and Frey, 2008, Kawagushi, 2006, Taylor, 1996,).
-The direct evidence relates to the explanation of this difference that can be attributed to more autonomy and personal control over (the accruals from) one's own work as an entrepreneur compared to positions in wage employment (Benz and Frey, 2008; Hyytinen et al., 2008).
-Interestingly, Hyytinen et al. (2008) studying the decision to become an entrepreneur in a large and rich panel of Finnish monozygotic twins, find a significant difference between entrepreneurial versus wage positions on exactly the dimension of the influence one has on how to conduct one's task (p.
-18): entrepreneurs have more influence, and thus more personal control, compared to employees.
+The indirect evidence is drawn from the observation that it may be more satisfying to be an entrepreneur than an employee, despite longer working hours, more risk, and more variable but often lower expected incomes, based on a number of cross-section studies (Blanchflower & Oswald, 1998; Hundley, 2001) and panel studies (Benz & Frey, 2008, Kawagushi, 2006, Taylor, 1996,).
+The direct evidence relates to the explanation of this difference that can be attributed to more autonomy and personal control over (the accruals from) one's own work as an entrepreneur compared to positions in wage employment (Benz & Frey, 2008; Hyytinen et al., 2008).
+Interestingly, Hyytinen et al. (2008), studying the decision to become an entrepreneur in a large and rich panel of Finnish monozygotic twins, find a significant difference between entrepreneurial versus wage positions on exactly the dimension of the influence one has on how to conduct one's task: entrepreneurs have more influence, and thus more personal control, compared to employees.
 Control over one's work thus seems like an important distinguishing feature of entrepreneurship, leading to higher returns to human capital, including education.